 The Video player in Bannerflow allows you to use the power of video in your display ads.
 It is believed that viewers remember 9-10x more of a message when shown as a video, rather than text.

 Bannerflow can now also host your videos.
 For a minimal fee per video impression, you can store all of your video material with us, and only pay for what you use in your ads.
 For more information regarding Bannerflow’s video hosting, please contact your customer success manager.
 Should you have videos hosted and served elsewhere, you can also use these with no added expense.

-In order to ensure the best possible performance on consumers web browsers and devices, your video has to be .mp4 and the recommended maximum weight is 1000 kB, but the smaller the better.
+In order to ensure the best possible performance on consumers web browsers and devices, your video has to be .mp4 and the recommended maximum weight is 2 MB, but the smaller the better.
 There are several tools for optimising video.

 For single videos, you can convert using the following websites to optimise your videos:

 - Trim your video so that you are only using as much as necessary.
 A video that is longer than you need for your ad will quickly make it heavier than necessary.

 - Compress to a smaller resolution.
 For a banner that is 300x250, your video does not need to be bigger than 360p - (480x360)